kindista/kindista/src/markdown/sharing-guide-sidebar.md

 verify that both the giver and recipient are in agreement about what exactly will be shared.

-The recipient of goods or services shared through Kindista, is generally expected to post a [Statement of Gratitude](/gratitude/new) about the giver unless the giver has requested otherwise.
+The recipient of goods or services shared through Kindista is generally expected to post a [Statement of Gratitude](/gratitude/new) about the giver unless the giver has requested otherwise.
 _Statements of gratitude will encourage our community to share with those who